Giorgio Mondini: Prototypes

 Mondini switched to prototypes in 2009, competing in the Le Mans Series.
 The same year, he made his Le Mans debut, driving an Audi R10 TDI LMP1 for Kolles, joined in the car by Christian Bakkerud and Christijan Albers.
 The trio qualified thirteenth, starting on row seven alongside their sister car.
 They finished in ninth overall.

 After a four-year break from racing, Mondini competed in the Italian Prototype Challenge in 2015.
 He began the season in the CN4 class with Audisio & Benvenuto, before switching to CN2 for race four, once again partnering with EuroInternational.
 He won nine of the remaining eleven races and took seven pole positions on his way to becoming champion.

 In 2016, Mondini joined EuroInternational in the European Le Mans Series, competing in the LMP3 category.
 He came second in class in the 4 Hours of Imola alongside Marco Jacoboni and Andrea Roda, but the team retired from every other race they entered and finished 12th in the standings.

-He continued with the same team in 2017, and took his first class win at the 4 Hours of Red Bull Ring with Davide Uboldi after finishing second on the road, as the winning car was given a late drive-through penalty.
-With better fortune in the remaining races than the previous year, scoring points in three additional races, the team finished 7th in the standings.
+Mondini continued with the same team in 2017, and took his first class win at the 4 Hours of Red Bull Ring with Davide Uboldi after finishing second on the road, as the winning car was given a late drive-through penalty.
+With better fortune in the remaining races than the previous year, scoring points in three additional races, the team finished seventh in the standings.

-He returned to the series for 2018, now partnering Kay van Berlo.
+Mondini returned to the series for 2018, now partnering Kay van Berlo.
 The season began with a third place in class in the 2018 4 Hours of Le Castellet, followed by a class win in the 4 Hours of Monza.
-The team once again finished 7th overall.
+The team once again finished seventh overall.